Skip to main content

 • Does Bifidobacterium animalis subsp. lactis BB-12 improve immune function?

-Four review studies all reported beneficial effects on immune function, with effects ranging from small to large.
-However, all of these are reviews (not primary trials), none reported statistical significance, and the evidence strength is considered very low.
+Four review studies all reported beneficial effects on immune function, with effect sizes ranging from small to moderate.
+However, none of the studies were original clinical trials, none reported statistical significance, and no consistent dose or population data were available.
+The evidence is considered very low strength and preliminary.

 Most-studied combinations with Bifidobacterium animalis subsp. lactis BB-12